mikex86/scicore/thesis/thesis.md

 Note how a multi-layer neural network is simply a composition of `Linear` layers in combination with an activation function, such as `Sigmoid` in the example above.

+The parameters method returns all the trainable parameters of the network, which are in this case the weights and bias of each layer.
+This is important for the training of the network, as the parameters need to be updated during the training process.

 ### Matrixmultiplication in SciCore
 Given that modules such as `Linear` rely on fast implementations of common operations such as matrix multiplication, these core operations are optimized in hardware-specific backends.
 Eg. for the CUDA backend, the matrix multiplication is implemented using the cuBLAS library, which implements common BLAS (Basic Linear Algebra Subprograms) operations such as matrix multiplication in an efficient manner on the GPU.